HectorRicardo/simple-music-app/README.md

    ```

 3. Create a new instance of `PlaybackState.Builder` and assign it to a final instance property of the service.
-    - Instead of creating a new builder each time, we will use this builder every time we need to update
+    - We will use this builder every time we need to update the player's playback state,
-      the player's playback state.
+      instead of creating a new builder every time.
     - Since playback state updates happen quite frequently, caching the builder will greatly reduce memory
       consumption
 5. Do the following in the service's `onCreate()` method: